When it comes to building a bigger butt, the barbell hip thrust is the top barbell movement for the job.

 Starting your reps down in the Sunken Place will leave your glutes in the Sunken Place forever.

-Cue 3) Properly position your feet
+Cue 3) Properly Position Your Feet

-Foot position is critical to success in the barbell hip thrust.
+Your foot position is critical to success in the barbell hip thrust.

 If your feet are too close to you, then you will be unable to reach a full lockout.
+There is no point in doing hip thrusts if you cannot reach a full lockout and squeeze the juice out of your glutes.

 Conclusion